JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CEdit Class.md

 #### Remarks

-To use this message, you must provide a manifest specifying Comclt32.dll version 6.0.
+To use this method, you must provide a manifest specifying Comclt32.dll version 6.0.

 ---

 ### <a name="getfirstvisibleline"></a>GetFirstVisibleLine

 Gets the zero-based index of the uppermost visible line in a multiline edit control.
-You can send this message to either an edit control or a rich edit control.
 ```
 FUNCTION GetFirstVisibleLine () AS LONG
 ```